phil-rice/transitivekata/README.md

 The file in transitive.txt holds the data.

-We want to be answer questions like 'is a human an animal'
+We want to be answer questions like 'is a human an animal', 'get me the list of all animals'